Heeding the Call: Qualities Of A Justice Maker

 Some activity descriptions mention specific concerns or suggest adaptations under the heading Including All Participants.
 Feel free to devise your own adaptations to meet any special needs you perceive.
 As the leader, you will know best how to provide a fully inclusive learning experience for the group.

-In the Teacher Development section of the UUA website, find descriptions of a helpful resource book, Sally Patton's Welcoming Children with Special Needs.
+A helpful resource is Sally Patton's Welcoming Children with Special Needs.

 As with faith development, a family’s dedication to exploring social justice plays a critical role in the development of youth as activists.
 Many youth report initially venturing into the realm of social action at the urging of a parent or family member.
 By involving the families in this program, you will help support the youth as they explore what social justice means to them.